Lectures: MWF 9 - 950, Room 203, physics building

-Office Hours: Thursday (4-6 pm) or by appointment.
+Office Hours: Wednesday and Thursday or by appointment.
 You may come by any time of the day to ask me a short 5 minute question, and if I am in my office, I will try to help you.

-This is the first of a two-semester course sequence (1425, 2415) that is typically taken by engineering students that covers mechanics, oscillations, waves and sound, thermodynamics, electricity, magnetism, and optics.
-The third course in this sequence in 2620, a modern physics course that is a technical elective for engineering students.
+This is the second of a two-semester course sequence (1425, 2415) that is typically taken by engineering students that covers mechanics, oscillations, waves and sound, thermodynamics, electricity, magnetism, and optics.
+PHYS 2415 will cover electricity, magnetism, waves, sound, electromagnetic waves, and optics.
+The third course in this sequence is PHYS 2620, a modern physics course that is a technical elective for engineering students.
 You may take PHYS 2620 either during the spring semester or during the summer as a distance learning course.
 It is calculus based.